God-zil-la/Project-4/README.md

 - Usage logs track which users interacted with which bots, including token counts for billing/limits.

 *(Recommended: include a PNG or Mermaid diagram in repo to visualize these relationships.)*

+> 🗒️ **Database Development Note**
+> - During development, only minimal test items were added to the local SQLite3 database—just enough to verify that the models and views work correctly.
+> - This approach avoids having to delete and recreate large amounts of data if the schema changes.
+> - For production (PostgreSQL on Heroku), migrations are applied to a fresh, empty database to ensure the schema is clean and consistent.

 ---